systemslab/popper-paper/main.md

 ## Infrastructure

+### GitHub

+A web-based Git repository hosting service.
+It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features

-### Cloudlab
+### Travis CI

+A FOSS, hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.

+### Cloudlab, Chameleon and PRObE

-Cloudlab is an NSF-sponsored infrastructure for research on cloud computing that allows users to easily provision bare-metal machines to execute multi-node experiments.
+NSF-sponsored infrastructures for research on cloud computing that allows users to easily provision bare-metal machines to execute multi-node experiments.

-### Binder
+### Binder.org

 Binder is an online service that allows one to turn a GitHub repo into a collection of interactive Jupyter notebooks so that readers don't need to deploy web servers themselves.

-### Travis

-Travis lets you do CI.
+While we use all these, as stated in goal 2, any of these should be swappable for other tools, for example: VMs instead of docker; puppet instead of ansible; R insted of scipy; and so on and so forth.

-# Convention
+# The Popper Convention

+We now describe in greater detail our convention.

 ## Organizing Files